tensorchord/envd/docs/proposals/20220707-base-image.md

 Some other projects like [Flyte](https://flyte.org/) may use envd to build the docker images.
 Thus they need to customize the base image.

+#### Build images for large scale training or deployment

+Besides development, envd may be used in large scale training or deployment.
+Thus it needs to customize the base image, so that the image size can be reduced.
+For example, there is no need to install jupyter notebook for serving purpose.

 ### Language

 ```python